Coldmist-Lu/ErrorAnalysis_NLGEvaluation/README.md

 # ErrorAnalysis_NLGEvaluation
 <b>Toward Human-Like Evaluation for Natural Language Generation with Error Analysis (ACL2023)</b><br>

-ErrorAnalysis_NLGEvaluation is a metric computed by analysis the explicit/ implicit errors in the hypothesis.
+ErrorAnalysis_NLGEvaluation is a NLG evaluation metric computed by analyse the explicit/ implicit errors in the hypothesis.
 This is interpretable and human-like since we display how the metric refine the hypothesis into a better sentence.

 We release the Metric, BARTScore4NLG, including the scripts of error analysis and scoring + prompting process for the replication of this study.